tellor-io/telliot-feeds/docs/examples/legacy_query_example.md

 print(f"submitValue (bytes): 0x{encoded_bytes.hex()}")
 ```

 Note that the on-chain and decoded values are limited to
 6 decimals of precision in accordance with the on-chain data type:

     submitValue (float): 10000.1234567
     submitValue (bytes): 0x00000000000000000000000000000000000000000000000000000002540dc641

 Similarly, the
-[`decode`][telliot_core.dtypes.value_type.ValueType.decode] method can be used to convert
+[`decode`][telliot_feed_examples.dtypes.value_type.valuetype.decode] method can be used to convert
 the on-chain bytes value to a real-world value:

 ```python